Math 586 Spring 2008 - Quantitative Finance References

 )

-42. Floyd B. Hanson, Applied Stochastic Processes and Control for Jump-Diffusions: Modeling, Analysis, and Computation, SIAM Books: Advances in Design and Control Series, Order Code DC13 (Hanson[100]), published 03 October 2007, 28 + 441 pages, plus online appendices and sample codes.
+50. Floyd B. Hanson, Applied Stochastic Processes and Control for Jump-Diffusions: Modeling, Analysis, and Computation, SIAM Books: Advances in Design and Control Series, Order Code DC13 (Hanson[100]), published 03 October 2007, 28 + 441 pages, plus online appendices and sample codes.

-43. Floyd B. Hanson, Stochastic Processes and Control for Jump-Diffusions, under revision, 44 pages, 22 October 2007.
+51. Floyd B. Hanson, Stochastic Processes and Control for Jump-Diffusions, under revision, 44 pages, 22 October 2007.

-IISc (Bangalore, INDIA) Stochastics Workshop Notes, February 2007.
-(This is a brief tutorial on the main topics of Prof. Hanson's book, but more from the view of generalizations of ordinary differential equations to stochastic differential equations in stages, with applications.
+(Comments: IISc (Bangalore, INDIA) Stochastics Workshop Notes, February 2007.
+This is a brief tutorial on the main topics of Prof. Hanson's book, but more from the view of generalizations of ordinary differential equations to stochastic differential equations in stages, with applications.
 This version is very appropriate for Math 586 Spring 2008.
 In Top 5 Papers on Social Science Research Network in Stochastic Models.)

-(Publisher Description: This book is intended for use in a rigorous introductory PhD level course in econometrics, or in a field course in econometric theory.
+Publisher Description: This book is intended for use in a rigorous introductory PhD level course in econometrics, or in a field course in econometric theory.
 It covers the measure-theoretical foundation of probability theory, the multivariate normal distribution with its application to classical linear regression analysis, various laws of large numbers, central limit theorems and related results for independent random variables as well as for stationary time series, with applications to asymptotic inference of M-estimators, and maximum likelihood theory.
 Some chapters have their own appendices containing the more advanced topics and/or difficult proofs.
 Moreover, there are three appendices with material that is supposed to be known.
 Appendix I contains a comprehensive review of linear algebra, including all the proofs.
 Appendix II reviews a variety of mathematical topics and concepts that are used throughout the main text, and Appendix III reviews complex analysis.
-Therefore, this book is uniquely self-contained. )
+Therefore, this book is uniquely self-contained.

-46. Desmond J. Higham and Nicolas J. Higham, MATLAB Guide, SIAM Books, 2nd Edition, 2005, Order Code OT92.
+54. Desmond J. Higham and Nicolas J. Higham, MATLAB Guide, SIAM Books, 2nd Edition, 2005, Order Code OT92.

-There is a 30% discount with SIAM student membership and student membership is free with UIC academic membership.
-(Publisher Description: MATLAB is an interactive system for numerical computation that is widely used for teaching and research in industry and academia.
+Publisher Description: MATLAB is an interactive system for numerical computation that is widely used for teaching and research in industry and academia.
 It provides a modern programming language and problem solving environment, with powerful data structures, customizable graphics, and easy-to-use editing and debugging tools.

 This second edition of MATLAB Guide completely revises and updates the best-selling first edition and is more than 30% longer.
 The book remains a lively, concise introduction to the most popular and important features of MATLAB and the Symbolic Math Toolbox.